Jana-Marie/USB-PD-Firmware/docs/console_config.md

     PDO n: type

-`n` is the index of the PDO.  `type` is one of `fixed`, `variable`, `battery`, or the entire PDO represented as a 32-bit hexadecimal number if the type is unknown.
+`n` is the index of the PDO.  `type` is one of `fixed`, or the entire PDO represented as a 32-bit hexadecimal number if the type is unknown.
 If `type` is not a hexadecimal number, the rest of the PDO is printed as a list of fields, one per line, each indented by a single ASCII tab character.
 Each field is of the format:

     name: value

-**TODO**: describe exactly how each type of PDO is printed.
+### Source Fixed Supply PDO Fields

+This section describes how Source Fixed Supply PDOs (type `fixed`) are printed.
+For more information about the meaning of each field, see the USB Power Delivery Specification, Revision 2.0, Version 1.3, section 6.4.1.2.3.

+#### dual_role_pwr

+The `dual_role_pwr` field holds the value of the PDO's Dual-Role Power bit (B29).
+If this field is not present, its value shall be assumed 0.

+#### usb_suspend

+The `usb_suspend` field holds the value of the PDO's USB Suspend Supported bit (B28).
+If this field is not present, its value shall be assumed 0.

+#### unconstrained_pwr

+The `unconstrained_pwr` field holds the value of the PDO's Unconstrained Power bit (B27).
+If this field is not present, its value shall be assumed 0.

+#### usb_comms

+The `usb_comms` field holds the value of the PDO's USB Communications Capable bit (B26).
+If this field is not present, its value shall be assumed 0.

+#### dual_role_data

+The `dual_role_data` field holds the value of the PDO's Dual-Role Data bit (B25).
+If this field is not present, its value shall be assumed 0.

+#### peak_i

+The `peak_i` field holds the value of the PDO's Peak Current field (B21-20), in decimal.
+If this field is not present, its value shall be assumed 0.

+#### v

+The `v` field holds the value of the PDO's Voltage field (B19-10), in volts.
+The field's value is a floating-point decimal number, followed by a space and a capital V.  For example: `20.00 V`.

+#### i

+The `i` field holds the value of the PDO's Maximum Current field (B9-0), in amperes.
+The field's value is a floating-point decimal number, followed by a space and a capital A.  For example: `2.25 A`.

 ## USB Descriptors